cybersec101/resources/EN_Internet_Concept_Trainer-Resource.md

 	- The	type	of	connection	on	your	device	is	normally	shown	on	the	screen	where	the connection	strength	is	shown	(the	bars).
-3rd Generation	and	later	connections	offer	good service	and	a	level	of 	security [^footnote15].
+3rd Generation	and	later	connections	offer	good service	and	a	level	of 	security [Note 15](#note-15).